vectara/vectara-docs/www/docs/learn/question-answer/overview.md

 the *nearest question* to their own, so you can provide them with the authoritative answer from the "answer" side of the question-answer database.

-This lacks the dynamic nature of Grounded Generation, but can allow you to build very tight controls for the types of questions users can ask and get authoritative answers to.
-These can be great for building things like RFP-answering systems for employees and FAQ lookups for customers.
+This approach may not offer the dynamic nature of Grounded Generation, but it allows you to establish tight controls over the types of questions that which users can ask and receive authorizative answers.
+These question-answer systems can be great for building RFP-answering systems for employees and FAQ lookups for customers.

 ## Format data for indexing
 When you send data to <Config v="names.product"/> for this use case, we